splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux-tools.rst

 .. _install-linux-tools:

 ****************************************************************
-Install the Collector for Windows using deployment tools
+Install the Collector for Linux using deployment tools
 ****************************************************************

 .. meta::